 People you believe to have been trusted companions…

 Not “believed”.
 They were so.
 I remember a friend in prison, the writer Zyhdi Morava, who used to say, “in prison experience cannot help you.
 Because you may do something and they will arrest you, and it serves you nothing.
 What serves you is your intuition, you need intuition.”
 My intuition lead me to them.
 It was a stroke of good fortune that I was not denounced by anyone.
-Because if that had happened, I would have been re-arrested, one or two poems would have been filed with the charges and the rest would have been burned, as in fact they confiscated 39 notebooks and journals from me which I don’t know where they are.
-And in this sense, I am immensely grateful to those who read my poems, and who protected them.
-Because the people who used to read in prison or who were known to have more schooling were searched more often and without warning by the police, and he could stop you as you were passing and search your pockets and your opingas, because there were no shoes allowed there.
+Because if that had happened, I would have been re-arrested, one or two poems would have been filed with the charges and the rest would have been burned.
+As in fact they confiscated 39 notebooks and journals from me which I don’t know where they are.
+And so I am immensely grateful to those who read my poems, and who protected them.
+Because the people who used to read in prison or who were known to have more education were searched more often and without warning by the police.
+The guard could stop you as you were passing and search your pockets and your opingas, because there were no shoes allowed there.
 And he would ask you where your bed was – your bed being a couple of wood-boards in a room of 52 people – and he would slit your mattress to see if you had hidden any notebooks.
 And sometimes they were hidden in mattresses, opingas, or the food sack.
 But sometimes we trusted it to someone who was suspected less.
 In prison there were illiterate people who were convicted for agitation and propaganda.
-And I remember a shepherd from Libohova who couldn’t read or write, who offered to hide my poems, my notebooks.
+I remember a shepherd from Libohova who couldn’t read or write that offered to hide my poems, my notebooks.
 A marvelous act.
 And he would hide them in a place that not even I knew.
 Because if they questioned me and said “you have written poetry, we know, someone has reported you, where are they?” and I would say “Ilmi has them” – because that was his name – Ilmi would say, “No, he’s lying.
 Where are they?”
 Then, after some time he would give them to me and hide those of someone else, and so on.

 You were able to salvage some of them…